A cyber attack is an unauthorized attempt to access a computer system to either size, modify, or steal data.

 - Accidental cyber threats: Poorly configured S3 bucket security leading to a big data breach.
 Check your Amazon S3 security or someone else will.

-To detect cyber attacks, a number of countermeasures can be set up at organizational, procedural and technical levels.
+Cyber threats arise from either residual or inherent risks.
+To detect cyber attacks, a number of countermeasures can be set up at organizational, procedural, and technical levels.

 - Procedural countermeasure: sending out vendor assessment questionnaires to all third-party vendors.

 - Technical countermeasure: installing antivirus, antimalware, anti-spyware software, and network intrusion detection systems (NIDS) on all computers and continuously monitoring your vendors and your organization for data leaks.

 Successful cyber attacks can lead to a loss of sensitive customer data including personal information and credit card numbers.
 This gives cybercriminals the ability to sell their personal details on the dark web, demand ransom, or harass your customers.